CloudComputingB4/Titanic-Survival-Prediction---Project/README.md

 In that last page, you can have a recall of your information and you will know either you survived from sinking or not with a certain percentage.

 ---
+All images used are open-source and non copyright.